Sjoerd-de-Witte/vb/README.md

 When I started with the minor, I realy wanted to get an introduction to machine learning and neural networks and how to use them in diffenet situations.
 I always was very drawn to the concept of machine learning en neural networks like making predictions, self training computers and recognition. for around half a year I had a book where looked into once in a while, but I had no experience what so ever.

 During this minor I definitely learnied a lot of things about machine learning and neural networks.
 I learned the basics of fitting and defining a model, data cleaning/preperation and background knowledge of how such models work.
 I am also glad that I can do all of this without or with minimal help and use them for my own projects at home or later at work.
+Below I will reflect on hyperparametertuning the model.

+### **Hyperparametertuning the used model**
+#### **Situation**
+The group made a model and wanted to optimize the results so hyperparameter tuning was needed to make sure all the parameters where correctly defined.

+#### **Tast**
+Using a study, my tast was to find the optimal hypermarameter settings using the optuna hyperparameter tuning method.

+#### **Action**
+The first thing I did was following machine learning lessons of the fourth year of my study.
+In the lessons, different methods of hyperparametertuning where explained and I tried them out for myself so I could get a better undertanding of the optuna library and how to use it.
+Then when I had enough information, I applied the method to our model and used it to optimize the results.

+#### **Result**
+At the end, we got the right hyperparameters and the model eventually worked a little bit better.

+#### **Reflection**
+It maybe felt like cheating but I was glad that I followed the lectures of my study.
+This way I gained a lot of knowledge about how the hyperparameters influence the model and how I could optimize them to my demand.